-At June 30, 2022 and 2021, the Station's bank balances were \$480,795 and \$600,974, respectively.
-These funds are reported as cash on the statements of net position.
+At June 30, 2023 and 2022, the Station's bank balances were \$418,366 and \$480,795, respectively.
+These funds are reported as cash on the statement of net position.
 The Station maintains its cash balances in financial institutions, which at times, may exceed federally insured limits.
 The Station has not experienced any losses on such accounts.
 The Station believes it is not exposed to any significant credit risk related to its cash balances.

-4. Capital and Lease Assets
+4. Capital & Lease Assets, Net